IDSIA/bayesRecon/README.md

 buis_means <- rowMeans(samples_buis)
 ```

-In the base forecasts are Gaussian, the reconciled distribution is still
+If the base forecasts are Gaussian, the reconciled distribution is still
 Gaussian and can be computed in closed form:

 ``` r